 - Describe and apply the concepts and theories of ethics as they apply to the field of Finance.

-Specific course requirements for a BS in Finance programme are as follows:
+Specific course requirements for a BS in Finance program are as follows:

 |Graduation Project Internship||4|